 What are general protections?

-It is unlawful for your boss takes adverse action against you for exercising a workplace right, including dismissing you.
+It is unlawful for your employer to take adverse action against you for exercising a workplace right, including dismissing you.

 If you are sacked for exercising a workplace right, this is known as an unlawful dismissal.